 Vapor Wear is the default dress code for The Vamp and the Femme Fatale, whose personality traits match up well with the ability to waste no time removing her knickers, and who (if seen in something less vampy) will specifically mention the lack of underwear, which can present even an ordinary outfit as something interesting or unusual.
 As such, it is frequently a significant factor in the Theiss Titillation Theory.

-A similar rule applies to succubi, the female Horny Devils.
+A similar rule applies to succubi, the female Horny Devils (with the exception of one popular succubus who tends to avert or even invert this trope).

 This trope can also apply to male characters, but rarely does, because nipple nubs tend to be more socially acceptable than a certain bulge.
 If something should be there but isn't, it's probably thanks to Barbie Doll Anatomy (common in most forms of animation), as well as a sign you might be overthinking things.

 Not to be confused with Censor Steam or Vapor Ware, nor with the similarly named Real Life clothing company that, alas, bears absolutely no relation to this trope.
-For a more generalized version, see Going Commando.
+For a more generalized version see Going Commando (which means just not wearing underwear, without necessarily being obvious about it).

 open/close all folders